-Independent Auditor's Report of the annual separate financial statements
+Independent Auditor's Report of the annual consolidated financial statements

-Opinion on the financial statements
+Opinion on the consolidated financial statements

-We have audited the accompanying annual financial statements of VeloBank S.A., with its registered office at Rondo I. Daszyńskiego 2c, 00-843 Warsaw, hereinafter referred to as the "Bank", for the financial year from September 5th, 2022 to December 31st, 2023, which comprise the statement of financial position as at December 31st, 2023, the statement of profit or loss and other comprehensive income, the statement of changes in equity, the statement of cash flows for the period from September 5th, 2022 to December 31st, 2023, and notes comprising significant accounting policies and other explanatory information, hereinafter referred to as the "financial statements".
+We have audited the accompanying annual consolidated financial statements of the VeloBank S.A.
+Group, hereinafter referred to as the "Group", whose parent company is VeloBank S.A., with its registered office at Rondo I. Daszyńskiego 2c, 00-843 Warsaw, hereinafter referred to as the "Parent Company", for the financial year from September 5th, 2022 to December 31st, 2023, which comprise the consolidated statement of financial position as at December 31st, 2023, the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of cash flows for the period from September 5th, 2022 to December 31st, 2023, and notes comprising significant accounting policies and other explanatory information, hereinafter referred to as the "consolidated financial statements".

-The financial statements were prepared as an electronic file named "velo\spr\financial\31.12.2023\signed.pdf" bearing the electronic signatures of the Bank's Management Board on February 26th, 2024.
+The consolidated financial statements were prepared as an electronic file named " gk\velo\skons\spr\financial\31.12.2023\signed.pdf" bearing the electronic signatures of the Management Board of the Parent Company on February 26th, 2024.

-The financial statements have been prepared in accordance to with the accounting and financial reporting principles set out in International Accounting Standards, International Financial Reporting Standards and related interpretations published as regulations of the European Commission, hereinafter referred to as "EU IFRS".
+The consolidated financial statements have been prepared in accordance to with the accounting and financial reporting principles set out in International Accounting Standards, International Financial Reporting Standards and related interpretations published as regulations of the European Commission, hereinafter referred to as "EU IFRS".

-In our opinion, the accompanying financial statements of VeloBank S $\Delta$ $\dot{\cdot}$
+In our opinion, the accompanying consolidated financial statements of the VeloBank S.A.
+Group:

-- give a true and fair view of the Bank's financial position as at December 31st, 2023, its financial performance and its cash flows for the year then ended in accordance with the applicable EU IFRSs and the accounting policies adopted, - comply, in all material respects as to the form and contents, with the law regulations applicable to the Bank as well as with the provisions of the Bank's Articles of Association affecting its content, - has been prepared based on the properly kept accounting records pursuant to Chapter 2 of the Regulation on specific accounting principles for banks and Chapter 2 of the Accounting Act of 29 September 1994 applicable to the audit of financial statements prepared for periods ending as at December 31st, 2023, hereinafter the "Accounting Act".
+- give a true and fair view of the Group's financial position as at December 31st, 2023, its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with the applicable EU IFRSs and the accounting policies adopted, - comply, in all material respects as to the form and contents, with the law regulations applicable to the Group as well as with the provisions of the Parent Company's Articles of Association affecting its content,

-Our opinion on the financial statements is consistent with the supplementary report to the Audit and Risk Committee (hereafter the Audit Committee), which we issued on February 26th, 2024.
+Our opinion on the consolidated financial statements is consistent with the supplementary report to the Audit and Risk Committee (hereafter the Audit Committee), which we issued on February 26th, 2024.